joinr/sporklisp/README.md

 store environments, so cost of looking up definitions is pretty cheap.
 On the down side, the base type for lists is actually the vba collection, which is a bit heavy weight.
 Most lisps use a simple cons-cell, or a pair, or represent lists as chunks of arrays, which provide much better cache coherence and speed.
-Even in VBA, itd be better for sporklisp to use variant arrays for everything, where its currently using collections.
+Even in VBA, itd be better for sporklisp to use variant arrays for everything, where it's currently using collections.
 Still, sporklisp is fast enough for you, old man!

 Can I use sporklisp from Excel?